Killian Tillie: Memphis Grizzlies (2020–2022)

-After going undrafted in the 2020 NBA draft, he signed a two-way contract with the Memphis Grizzlies.
-On November 24, 2020, the Memphis Grizzlies officially announced the signing of Tillie.
+After going undrafted in the 2020 NBA draft, Tillie signed a two-way contract with the Memphis Grizzlies on 24 November 2020.

-On August 12, 2021, Tillie signed a second two-way contract with the Grizzlies.
-On January 1, 2022, he was signed to a two-year standard contract.
+On 12 August 2021, Tillie signed a second two-way contract with the Grizzlies.
+On 1 January 2022, he signed a two-year standard contract.

-The Grizzlies waived Tillie on October 15, 2022, before the start of the 2022-23 season.
+The Grizzlies waived Tillie on 15 October 2022, before the start of the 2022–23 season.

+Unicaja (2024–present)

+On 21 August 2024, Tillie signed with Unicaja of the Liga ACB.

 National team career

 Tillie helped the French Under-16 National Team win the 2014 FIBA Europe Under-16 Championship, averaging 14.3 points, 9.6 rebounds, 1.7 assists, 1.2 blocked shots and 1.2 steals a contest, while being recognized as the tournament's MVP.
 He dropped in 25 points and grabbed 18 boards, in the title game, a 78–53 win over hosting Latvia.

 In the summer of 2015, Tillie competed in the FIBA 3x3 Under-18 World Championships, where he teamed up with Bathiste Tchouaffe, Jules Rambaut, and Timothe Vergiat and he represented France at the 2015 World Championship, in Debrecen, Hungary, where they finished in third place, with an 8–1 record.
 His team defeated USA, featuring fellow Gonzaga commit Zach Collins, in the quarter-finals, before losing to Argentina in the semifinals, and thumping Spain in the third-place game.

 He competed for France at the 2017 FIBA Under-19 World Cup, averaging team-bests of 12.4 points and 8.7 rebounds a contest.